Rear-end Accidents are Serious Incidents that can Cause Serious Injuries

 Taking into consideration the above statistics, it makes sense that rear-end collisions are taken so seriously by the medical and legal community.
-However, so-called “fender benders” are also classified as rear-end collisions, so insurance companies will often use this information to downplay these types of accidents.
+However, so-called “fender benders” are also classified as rear-end collisions, so insurance companies will often use this misleading term to downplay these types of accidents.

 What Are The Common Causes of Rear-end Collisions?

 A report from the National Transportation Safety Board found that 87 percent of rear-end collisions happened because of a distracted driver.
-Driver distraction is by far the leading cause of this type of crash, as a driver does not notice the vehicle in front of her in time to slow down or stop to avoid a collision.
-Distractions can include texting, eating, adjusting the vehicle’s radio, climate control or other in-car technologies (for example, the radio, GPS navigation system or a CD or MP3 player), rubbernecking at accidents, or interacting with passengers.
+Driver distraction is by far the leading cause of this type of crash, as a driver does not notice the vehicle in front of them in time to slow down or stop to avoid a collision.
+Distractions can include using a phone while driving, eating, rubbernecking at accidents, or interacting with passengers.

-- Aggressive driving This can include tailgating, speeding, following too closely, cutting in front of another vehicle too closely, or stopping suddenly.
+Aggressive driving can include tailgating, speeding, following too closely, cutting in front of another vehicle too closely, or stopping suddenly.
 All of these behaviors can easily cause a rear end collision.

-- Hazardous weather conditions: Snow, icy roadways, heavy rain, and standing water can all interfere with safe driving when a driver does not properly account for them.
+Winter weather conditions, including driving through heavy rain, icy roads, and standing water, can all interfere with safe driving cause rear end collisions when a driver does not properly account for them.